 Lowering resolution rates and increasing FCR are great goals, but those metrics are tied to individual tickets, not customers.
 Truly successful support teams take it a step further and keep track of the number of customers who are opening multiple tickets or repeatedly having technicians sent to their homes, and aim to keep these as low as possible.

 So if you're one of those ISPs that doesn't track PTC or PTA, it might be time to start.

 2. What stops support teams from hitting key metrics

 This poll had too many possible answers to list so we're just going highlight the ones that got the most votes.

 - Customers' lack of knowledge

-Knowledge (or lack thereof) is the main reason many support teams cannot hit target MTRs, FCRs, resolution rates, etc. and that makes complete sense.
+Knowledge (or lack thereof) is the main reason many support teams cannot hit target MTTRs, FCRs, resolution rates, etc. and that makes complete sense.